 What alternatives are there to intervals?
-The answer is, not many.
-The usual cross training suspects apply – swimming, cycling, elliptical trainer in the gym – done in a high intensity interval manner.
+The usual cross training options apply: Swimming, cycling, and the elliptical trainer in the gym.
 Particularly effective is simulating your running sessions on an indoor rower.
-For example, if your running training plan calls for 10x 400m efforts, you can do the same exact same session when rowing.
+For example, if your running training plan calls for 10x 2 minute hard efforts, you can do the exact same session when rowing.

 Speedwork – be it unstructured fartleks, or structured interval sessions – is an essential part of every runner’s training plan.
 If you’ve got limited experience of running at a faster pace, then it can be useful to hold back slightly at the beginning while your body adapts to the change in intensity.
 Once you’ve gotten used to it though, the jumps in your running performance can be considerable.

 The Lonely Goat running training series

 Check out the rest in this series of training articles…